UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 ## Implementation

-Our model is built using the [pysb](https://pysb.org) python package for systems biology. pysb provides a number of solvers for the system that can be swapped out.
+Our model is built using the [PySB](https://pysb.org) python package for systems biology. pysb provides a number of solvers for the system that can be swapped out.
 We chose to compare both deterministic and stochastic solvers.

+PySB models are written in a domain specific language that somewhat abuses pythons normal style.

 ### Assumption of the model